 5. Panampangan Island, Tawi-Tawi

-The famous travel blogger JourneyingJames dubbed it as the “finest white sand beach” he has ever been to, after travelling to the nicest beaches in the country for several months.
+The famous travel blogger JourneyingJames dubbed it as the “finest white sand beach” he has ever been to.
 Panampangan is indeed a heavenly sight with a serene ambience that will make you NOT want to leave the island.

 6. Mabua Pebble Beach, Surigao del Norte